 Yes, the names ELC or PEO are often used interchangeably.

-Question: If the ELC client already has a reemployment tax (RT) account number, does the client need to obtain a new RT number?
+Question: If the PEO client already has a reemployment tax (RT) account number, does the client need to obtain a new RT number?

 Question: If the client does not have an RT number, must the client obtain one?

-Yes, if the ELC is electing the client method, all clients must obtain their own RT account numbers if they do not already have one
+Yes, if the PEO is electing the client method, all clients must obtain their own RT account numbers if they do not already have one

 assigned.
 The client must register online or complete and submit a Florida